Christoph/MultilingualTextAnalysis/README.md

 ### Data

 The file is the sperate validation data.
-It was automatically annotated by the four dictionaries.
+It was automatically annotated with the four dictionaries.

-The file is the sperate validation data.
+The articles_manual_annotated_validation_set.csv file is the sperate validation data.
 It was manually annotated by native speakers.

 ### Results